 The Alchemist, by Paulo Coelho

 This book is always on my “top reads” list.
 A story about following your dreams, this is one of the most widely read books in recent history.
 It follows a young shepherd boy traveling from Spain to Egypt after he has a dream telling him he needs to get to Egypt.
 Along the way, he meets interesting people, learns to follow his heart, go with the flow, and discovers love and the meaning of life.
-The book is filled with wonderful and inspirational quotes.
-My favorite is, “If you can concentrate always on the present, you’ll be a happy man…Life will be a party for you, a grand festival, because life is the moment we’re living right now.”
 A book about following your dreams is perfect for travelers because we certainly are dreamers.
-I’ve read this book multiple times — it always inspires me to enjoy life and dream more.
+I’ve read this book multiple times.

 Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values, by Robert M. Pirsig